Supercurrent-enabled Andreev reflection in a chiral quantum Hall edge state: Model

 Applying this approximation to \cref{eq:posBCS} and focusing on degrees of freedom of the superconductor within a distance $\xi$ from the QH system, we can describe the relevant SC surface states by the Hamiltonian,

 If we Fourier transform \cref{eq:posBCS2} and change variables to $\tvk = \v{k} - \v{k}_s$, we find

 where $\epsilon_\v{k} = \v{k}^2/2 m_s - \mu_s$.
-We conclude that the screening of the magnetic field in a type-II SC corresponds to pairing at the surface occurring between electrons with a total center of mass momentum of $\v{k}_s$.
+We conclude that under the assumption of negligible $y$-dependence of the screening current, the screening of the magnetic field in a type-II SC corresponds to pairing at the surface occurring between electrons with a total center of mass momentum of $\v{k}_s$.

 For Andreev reflection to occur between an $s$-wave SC and a spin-polarized edge state, some spin-flip mechanism must be present.
-In accordance with experimental work \cite{leeInducing2017}, we consider spin flips as triggered by Rashba SOC at the SC surface.
-This can be effectively modeled \cite{kimImpurityinduced2015} by adding the term
+In experimental work on crossed Andreev reflection at low filling factors \cite{leeInducing2017,gulInduced2020}, the required spin-flip mechanism is proposed to be SOC in the SC material.
+While the geometry of these experiments does not directly correspond to that treated in this paper, we nevertheless expect SOC to be present at the surface of a high-field SC following the same arguments.
+We can then investigate the effect of this SOC in our model by considering Rashba SOC at the SC surface, which can be modeled by adding the term \cite{kimImpurityinduced2015}

 where $\alpha$ is the Rashba SOC strength.
 We then find the total SC surface Hamiltonian, valid within tunneling distance of the interface, to be given by

 For $\v{k}_s = k_s \v{e}_x$, we of course have $\tk_z = k_z$, but we maintain the above notation for the sake of consistency and generality.
 We note that earlier works have assumed the necessary spin-flip mechanism to be part of the tunneling Hamiltonian \cite{fisherCooperpair1994} or due to Rashba SOC in the 2DEG \cite{vanostaaySpintriplet2011a}.
 These approaches also allow Andreev reflection, but the present model has the benefits of applying equally to a 2DEG with negligible SOC such as graphene, as well as elucidating the role of SOC in the induced pairing after integrating out the SC, as will be shown in \cref{sec:induced_SC}.